-We will exhibit at Art Fair Asia Fukuoka 2023.
+We will exhibit at Art Fair Asia Fukuoka 2024.

+As I made “The Last Supper” paintings, one after another, they gradually came to express my own dining table.
 This became particularly clear from 2021 onwards, as I seemed to paint images of my own home that I was still to discover.

 The space portrayed as a symbol of the home in the original Last Supper may have been Leonardo’s depiction of an ideal environment, with its comfort of being encompassed by stone walls, the protection provided from the outside, and the doorless openings and open windows which allow free movement and constant connection with others.

 I noticed, this was where I had recently been placing my subjects, on the long table and windowsills of the room in The Last Supper!
 My paintings often teach me more about myself than I think I know.

-My early still life works, which I started making in 2007, had clearly visualized backgrounds.
+Those who have intimately known my works often describe the sensation of perceiving solid surroundings in the plain backgrounds.
 What I noticed while working on my current theme of “travel” is that I had been placing my easel inside the rooms of The Last Supper that I painted.
 I now have the joy of working surrounded by those stone walls.
+On the table in front of myself I placed an eggplant, and while observing it next to my favorite miniature car, also placed my subway sandwich lunch.

+In this year of 2023, my practice of classical painting, and all the fond scenes from my memories which I have been visualizing in my works, have finally started to unite.
 It also feels as though I have at last found a house to come home to.
 In the corner of my room, I will place a small mound of forever pure salt as a sacred offering.

 Keiki Yamada